curdwithraisins/pg-real/README.md

-# Starter pack for pack
+# Postgres-SSE

-A simple package which can be used as an boilerplate for a new package.
+A simple package to notify clients about Postgres updates in real-time through SSE connection.